The-Real-Thisas/IGCSE-ChemNotes/Atoms-elements-and-compounds.md

 - Isotopes: atoms of same element with different no. of neutrons
   - E.g. Carbon 12 and Carbon 14.
-  - Two types: non-radioactive isotopes and radioactiveisotopes which are unstable atoms that break down giving radiations.
+  - Two types: non-radioactive isotopes and radioactive isotopes which are unstable atoms that break down giving radiations.
   - Medical use: cancer treatment (radiotherapy) – rays kill cancer cells using cobalt-60
   - Industrial use: to check for leaks – radioisotopes (tracers) added to oil/gas.
 At leaks radiation is detected using a Geiger counter.